Introduction to AEOs

-The purpose of the AEO is the enforce the employee’s obligation to pay one of the following:
+The purpose of the AEO is to enforce the employee’s obligation to pay one of the following:

 The court order specifies the type of AEO to be applied.
 The court sends the employer a form containing the following information: